cdl-geneseo/geneseo-dictionary/C/Cool-Beans.md

 # Cool Beans

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cool Beans

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 NN: Phrase showing pleasure or delight; &quot;You got an A on your paper--cool beans.&quot; S89 cool beans (NN) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Cool beans (NN): Equivalent to &quot;cool,&quot; &quot;wow,&quot; [[awesome]], &quot;exciting,&quot; or &quot;fun&quot; in response to an interesting occurence.
 Definition of approximately 56% of those surveyed.
 (F06) Unknown by approximately 44% of those surveyed.
 (F06) Simmington, D. McGiveron 50% of those surveyed correctly identified and use this word.
 K. Andryshak, 2012